brand

 How to Audit Your Brand's Real-World Presence

-Before you spend anything on advertising or marketing, run this audit on your own brand's digital presence.
+Run this audit before spending money on ads or marketing.
 Search your business name on Google.
 Look at every result.
 Check the favicon on your website across browsers.
 Visit your Google Business Profile on mobile.
-Check your social media headers on both desktop and mobile views.
-Open one of your email signatures in both Gmail and Outlook.
+Check your social media headers on desktop and mobile views.
+Open one of your email signatures in Gmail and Outlook.

 The brands that look expensive are not the ones with the biggest budgets.
 They are the ones that took implementation as seriously as design.
 The mockup is the promise.
 The implementation is where you keep it.